jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 Build and Deploy the Quickstart
 -------------------------------

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the Portal as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: